| Title: | Machine Learning Benchmark Problems |

 standard deviation |

-Returns an object of class "mlbench.hypercube"
+Returns an object of class "mlbench.hypercube" with components

 x |